valflrt/LeJardinier/README.md

 # LeJardinier

-A simple and fast discord bot (french only).
+A simple and fast discord bot (french language only).